Welsh Language Standards

 At Wrexham Council, we are committed to providing the best possible service.
 However, we understand there may be times when we do not meet your expectations or you may notice some errors that we have made regarding the Welsh Language.

 If this is the case, we want to hear from you!
-You can report any potential failure of the Council to comply with the Welsh Language Standards by contacting the Welsh Language Coordinator at firstname.lastname@example.org or by calling 01978 297180.
+You can report any potential failure of the Council to comply with the Welsh Language Standards by contacting the Welsh Language Coordinator at firstname.lastname@example.org.

 We will fully consider your report and let you know what will be done to address the matter.